jddecker/jddecker.github.io/content/blog/surviving tokyo quick travel tips/index.md

 Here are some final quick tips:

 * Pack light if you can.
 * Bring some Japanese Yen.
-You’ll likely need cash at some point. *I tend to spend around ¥10,000 per person per week.*
+You'll likely need cash at some point. *I tend to spend around ¥10,000 per person per week.*
 * Always carry your passport.
-It’s your official ID in Japan, and authorities can request to see it.
+It's your official ID in Japan, and authorities can request to see it.
 * Be prepared for lots of walking and stairs (wear comfortable shoes or whatever works for you).
 * Bathrooms in Japan are great, but the ones in shopping centers, restaurants, and hotels tend to be the best.
-* Bring hand sanitizer in case a public bathroom doesn’t have soap.
+* Bring hand sanitizer in case a public bathroom doesn't have soap.
 * Pack your suitcase inside another suitcase so you can bring back two if you shop a lot.
 * Stay within a 5-10 minute walk of a Tokyo Metro or JR line for easy access to transit.
 * When given the option to pay in Japanese Yen or US Dollars, choose Yen.
 With 1 USD ≈ 150 JPY as of this writing, you'll usually get a better deal.